AndrewHastings/cdctap/README.md

 with or without sequence numbers.
 6/12 display code translation is not supported for these record types.

-- PFDUMP records: extracted as SIMH-format tape images in CDC "I" format.
+- PFDUMP and UMinn DUMPPF/ARCHIVE records: extracted as SIMH-format tape images in CDC "I" format.
 You can feed the resulting tape image through **cdctap** again to view and extract the contents of the permanent file.
 **cdctap** creates a separate directory per user index, e.g., the extracted